Go to Homepage

 How important do you think brands are for travellers of today?

 CGV: They see independent brands as strong for hospitality and they look for these kinds of hotels.
-Our Fullerton Hotels are all in amazing locations.
 I see more business travellers also moving to independent luxury hotels.

 Did the title of Cavaliere change the way you felt about your responsibility as a hotelier?